magesuite/smile-docker-boilerplate/docker/templates/01-install.md

    This script will run "composer install" and install the database (by running "bin/magento setup:install").

-3. Launch containers that were not yet started (cron, web, varnish...):
+3. Launch containers that were not yet started:

    ```
    make up